Signposts

 he was gone, moving up the trail to the summit beyond.

-That was the last time I saw Ray Evans, and it was the last time I would
+That was the last time I saw him, and it was the last time I would visit

-visit Carter Notch.
-I was forty years old and, although unsure at the
+Carter Notch.
+I was forty years old and, although unsure at the time,

-time, change was indeed in the wind and 1990 would be the last year I would
+change was indeed in the wind and 1990 would be the last year I would live

-live in New Hampshire and in the East.
-I find his farewell wave from Pulpit
+in New Hampshire and in the East.
+I find that his final wave from the ledge

-Rock forms a fitting final bookend to the many adventures I enjoyed in the
+near Pulpit Rock forms a fitting farewell to the many adventures I enjoyed

-I do not know if a final great beyond does exist, up in the far distance
+I do not know if there is a final great beyond, a spiritual terminus high in the far distance

 beyond Pulpit Rock and outside of all space and time.
-But if it does, I know
+But if such a beyond

-Ray Evans is surely present, seated before a vast and rapt assemblage,
+does exist, I know Ray Evans is surely present, seated before a vast and

 Laudizen King